laurakcleve/terrain-blog/content/blog/cave-tile-system/index.md

 ![comparison](comparison.jpg)

 These tiles are from different points along the several-months-long journey.
 The top left one is the very first.
 He was the prototype, where we tried out all our new ideas and mixed our different colors just the way we wanted.
 This was probably the biggest mistake of the whole project.
 When it came time to make all the rest of the tiles in exactly the same way, it was pretty much impossible.
 The texturing came out totally different, and for some reason, I did not have the presence of mind to write down the colors and amounts of the paints I mixed for the first tile.
-It took a very long time to get close enough to the original mystery color, and then over time we realized that the way it came out was totally dependent on the underlying colors in each coat, and the thickness of each layer of paint, and seemingly endless other things.
+It took several hours at least, of many attempts, to get close enough to the original mystery color, and then over time we realized that the way it came out was totally dependent on the underlying colors in each coat, and the thickness of each layer of paint, and seemingly endless other things.

 ![comparison-1](comparison-1.jpg)

 My attempts at getting colors right:

 ![notes](notes.jpg)

+These are by no means instructions that anyone should follow.
+This is just my trial and error, to show a little of how much failure was going on.

 In later batches, after a lot of failing and many hours of retexturing and repainting, we vowed never to use custom-mixed paints again, and I went down to Michael's and bought every shade of brown they had.
 We settled on a new set of colors that was clearly different from the previous tiles, but close enough.